captain-majid/CoachAI/README.md

 - **_spend_more_minerals_WarningFor (default=900)_**: minerals sound warning "Spend more minerals", if minerals 500-750 its every 3s, if > 750 its every 1s, until the default 15 minutes.
 - **_mineralsAboveLog (default=750)_**: logs the time when you're above certain amount of minerals, and for how long that was.
 - **_Bo1Text_**: an editable static build order that appear on-game screen, you can use "\n" to move to a new line.
-- **_TimedBO_**: an editable dynamic build order that appear on-game screen, it highlights what should be done next JIT.
+- **_TimedBO1_**: an editable dynamic build order that appear on-game screen, it highlights what should be done next JIT.

 # Message shortcuts:
 The player can input some text the UDAI can understand: